 Add to that a diverse cuisine that ranges from mild to tangy to fiery and includes everything from chicken to vegetables to fish to pork to even beef, and you have an exciting country that’s just begging to be explored.

-A complete list of places to visit in India is never-ending, but of the locations I’ve had the pleasure of exploring myself, these are the ones that blew my mind, captured my heart, and made me fall in love with this beautiful country.
+A complete list of places to visit in India is never-ending, but of the locations I’ve had the pleasure of exploring myself, these are the ones that blew my mind, captured my heart, and made me fall in love with this beautiful country. to your surprise, these are surely the best places to visit by the new couples looking for the loveliest of places for their honeymoon.
 Whether you choose to drive to each city on a big road trip or hop a flight on a carrier like Air India, seeing these locations is an absolute must.
 These are the top 15 places to visit in India.

 Officially known as the National Capital Territory of Delhi, the city of Delhi is the second-most populated in India after Mumbai.
 It has been continuously inhabited since the 6th century BC and has served as the capital of numerous kingdoms and empires in its long history.
 Today, the capital’s streets are overrun with the sounds of honking horns and the bustle of over 11 million residents going about their day-to-day business.